 Beaches beckon as England to end quarantine for more than 50 countries

-Britain will end coronavirus quarantines for people arriving in England from more than 50 countries, including Germany, France, Spain, and Italy - but not the United States the British government said on Friday.
+Britain will end coronavirus quarantines for people arriving in England from more than 50 countries, including Germany, France, Spain, and Italy - but not the United States - the government said on Friday.
 The move, effective July 10, clears the way for millions of British tourists to take summer holidays without worrying about being quarantined when they return.
-Those arriving from higher-risk countries will still have to self-quarantine for 14 days under a rule which has angered airlines and travel companies.
+Those arriving from higher risk countries will still have to self-quarantine for 14 days under a rule which has angered airlines and travel companies.

-The move to ditch the quarantine comes as England's High Court is due to hear a legal challenge by British Airways, backed by low-cost rivals Ryanair and EasyJet.
-They argue the quarantine had no scientific basis and was unworkable.
+The move to ditch the quarantine prompted three of Europe's biggest airlines, British Airways, Ryanair and easyJet to end a legal challenge against the government.
 Britain, with the highest COVID-19 death toll in Europe, is slowly reopening its economy.
 England and Northern Ireland will reopen pubs this weekend, and Scotland and Wales are expected to follow later in July.

 Johnson has warned people to maintain social distancing rules and is expected to repeat that caution at a news conference on Friday.
 "Anyone who flouts social distancing and COVID-secure rules is not only putting us all at risk but letting down those businesses and workers who have done so much to prepare for this new normal," he will say.